-As Site Coordinator, you will be responsible for adding all providers and staff participating in Reach Out and Read as "contacts" on myROR.org.
+As Site Coordinator, you will be responsible for adding all providers and staff participating in Reach Out and Read at your site as "contacts" on myROR.org.
 To create a contact, click "Contacts" in the gray menu on the left side of the screen.
 You can then click the "Add Contact" icon at the top of the screen.

 myROR.org will ask for the name or email address of the contact, and will search our database for any possible matches, in case they may have been listed as a contact at another Reach Out and Read site.
+If the contact already has an entry in myROR, you can use the "Add this Contact" button to add the existing contact to your site so that any training the contact completed previously will still be tied to their account.
 If the contact does have an entry in our database, you can use the blue "Choose this Contact" button to claim their profile - this will prevent the database from creating a duplicate entry.
 Any information from this previous listing, including email address and phone number, as well as any Reach Out and Read trainings that were completed, will be moved over and connected to the new site.
 If the contact is not listed in myROR.org, you can use the "Add New Contact" button to create a new entry for the contact and add the contact's information to the site.